Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Air Crash Investigation/README.md

 - Now, let's debug it with GitHub Copilot

-- Navigate to the Terminal and right click the terminal.
-Select `Copilot: Explain this` from the context menu.
+- Navigate to the Terminal and select the content of the throw exception.

 TODO Screenshot

+- Right click the terminal and select `Copilot: Explain this` from the context menu.

+TODO Screenshot

+> [!Note]
-- Copilot will explain the exception.
+> GitHub Copilot will explain the code in a human readable format.

-// TODO find out best way to debug this.

-#### Lab 6.2 - Lightning Strikes, Unexpected Flight Crash - Engine Failure Simulation
+#### Lab 6.2 - Lightning Strikes, Unexpected Flight Crash - Stack Overflow Scenario

-o	Create a simulation of an engine failure in the application. o	Handle the unexpected crash of the .NET application due to this simulated engine failure. o	Use Copilot to debug and resolve the issue, restoring application functionality.

 - Open `FlightController.cs` file